 A freelancer can also dispute a client’s failure to release a payment on an active fixed-price contract by submitting a request here.

 Read more about filing a fixed-price dispute here.

 What happens next?

 The dispute will enter a mediation process with an Upwork dispute specialist assisting both parties.
-If the client and freelancer are unable to come to a mutual agreement, the dispute specialist will provide a non-binding recommendation.
-If the recommendation is rejected, the client and freelancer can choose to proceed to arbitration for a fee.
+If the client and freelancer are unable to come to a mutual agreement, the dispute specialist may provide a non-binding recommendation.
+If the recommendation is rejected, the client and freelancer may choose to proceed to arbitration for a fee.

 We know even the best freelancers and clients sometimes have disagreements, and that’s why we have a dispute system in place.
 We also have a highly skilled, dedicated team in place to help guide both parties through these unfortunate situations.
 Again, disputes on Upwork are rare and are largely avoided because of the professionalism and collaboration from all of you.
 Hopefully, the information we’ve shared above and the team in place will give you comfort if you end up in a dispute.

 Let us know here if you have any questions about this process.
-Keep in mind, each situation is different, so we won’t be able to tackle specific projects here on the Community.
+Keep in mind, each situation is different, so we won’t be able to discuss specific cases here on the Community.

 I checked your account and can see that the client has paid for the first milestone, and the second milestone is already funded.
 Once you submit your work, and request for payment, the client has 14 days to review the work submitted.
 If your client doesn’t respond to any milestone submission within 14 days, the deposit is automatically released to you.

 You may file an escrow dispute if the client refuses to release funds for a completed milestone.
 Escrowed funds won’t be released back to the client unless you approve their return or undergo dispute mediation.